Lingesh-S/lda-resume-screening-dashboard/phase-1-conference-version/README.md

-# Phase 1: Conference Version
+# Phase 1 – Resume Screening App

 This version was presented at the ICCCAI 2024 conference.
 It includes: